antaldaniel/dataandlyrics/content/post/2022-03-28-kharkiv-music-festival/index.md

 <td style="text-align: center;">{{< figure src="/img/blogposts_2022/kharkivmusicfest_ensemble_20220326.jpg" caption="Olga Pyshchyta (violin), Stanislav Kucherenko (violin), Tetyana Zhuk (viola),  Denis Karachevtsev (cello)  and Serhiy Dikarev (double bass) --- please check out the pictures of the uplifiting concert on the [KharkivMusicFest](https://www.instagram.com/p/Cbmm7YftKiY/?utm_source=ig_web_copy_link) Instagram gallery." numbered="false" >}}</td>

 "In spite of the difficult times for our city, under the explosions and the roar of cannonade, KharkivMusicFest remains with the people of Kharkiv.
 The war has been going on for a month and all possible words of support for Kharkiv residents have been said many times.
-But the language of music is multifaceted, it will surely find its way to the heart of each of us--- to support, motivate, inspire or soothe.
-And the main thing is that in spite of everything in the destroyed by bombs and shells, but unconquered Kharkiv, classical music will still be heard," --- says Maria Gorbonos, executive director of the festival.
+But the language of music is multifaceted, it will surely find its way to the heart of each of us---to support, motivate, inspire or soothe.
+And the main thing is that in spite of everything in the destroyed by bombs and shells, but unconquered Kharkiv, classical music will still be heard,"---says Maria Gorbonos, executive director of the festival.

 <!--  This code is copy pasted from YouTube.
 You can adjust the height to look better.  -->